To All the Beautiful Souls Lost, 2020

-Sue Weil’s Statement
+Sue Weil’s Artist Statement

-Through my art, I seek to find balance between active engagement in events surrounding us, and the periodic need to retreat for reflection and self-renewal.
+Through my art, I seek to find a balance between active engagement in events surrounding us, and the periodic need to retreat for reflection and self-renewal.
 Feeling that often less is more, my designs are intentionally spare, exploring rhythm and asymmetry in abstract compositions.
 While some of my tapestries reflect an inner call for peace, other works may address the intensifying discord in our world.
 Recent themes have included such issues as climate change, the COVID pandemic, and the need to create an equitable world for our children.

 Weaving attracts me for its simplicity: two opposing sets of threads twining together to create a whole.
 Working at the loom provides me the opportunity to sit in the stillness of my thoughts, allowing my hands to think.